The popularity of clicktivism, e-petitions, and political blogs are evidence that people are willing to politically engage online.

 So, I urge you to join the campaign for online voting and help fix the crisis in our democracy.

 Areeq Chowdhury is chief executive of WebRoots DemocracyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.